github/docs/content/discussions/quickstart.md

 ## Creating a new discussion

-Anyone who can view the repository can create a discussion, thus, for public repositories any logged in user start a discussion.
+Any logged-in user who can view the repository can create a discussion.

 {% data reusables.discussions.starting-a-discussion %}